Local Quantum Cooling for Large Fermi Systems with Pairing: Method

 We demonstrate our approach with the \gls{TDHFB} equations that are commonly used to model the dynamics of superfluid fermions.
 These have the same formal structure as the \gls{TDDFT} equations used to study the \gls{UFG} (\gls{TDSLDA})~\cite{SLDA,Bulgac2013,Bulgac2019} and in nuclear physics~\cite{Schunck:2019,Magierski2019}.
 The structure of these equations is (in units with $\hbar=1$)

 where the quasiparticle states are given by the Bogoliubov amplitudes $\{u_{\mu}, v_{\mu}\}$ labeled by a set of quantum numbers $\mu$ (including e.g.\ energy and spin).
-The total Hamiltonian effecting time-dependence $\HHtd$ consists of the intrinsic Hamiltonian $\HH$, a dissipative term $\UU$ and, if needed, a stochastic field $\Stoch$ that accounts for fluctuations:
+The total Hamiltonian effecting time-dependence $\HHtd$ consists of the intrinsic Hamiltonian $\HH$, and a dissipative term $\UU$ \respch{

-In what follows, we focus on maximizing the effective dissipation due to $\UU$ -- which we refer to as the ``cooling potential'' -- and set $\Stoch=0$.
-Following the principles of \gls{LQF}, we will construct $\UU$ to be diagonal in an appropriate representation, and Hermitian so that $\HHtd$ is Hermitian and the quasiparticle wavefunctions remain orthonormal throughout the evolution.
+} \respch{ In this present paper, we focus on maximizing the effective damping due to $\UU$, which we refer to as the ``cooling potential''}. \respch{To ensure practical usability,} we will construct $\UU$ to be diagonal in an appropriate representation, and Hermitian so that $\HHtd$ is Hermitian and the quasiparticle wavefunctions remain orthonormal throughout the evolution.